emaicus/Rangers-and-Ruffians/classes.md

   * **The Family Sword**: Begin your journey with a d8 sword with a ruby on its hilt and an engraving of your family's sigil.

 ##### General Abilities:
-  * **Happy Smiles**: Your presence increases party cheer in good weather, giving them a d8 inspiration dice. and decreases it in bad weather, giving them -1 charisma.
+  * **Happy Smiles**: Your presence increases party cheer in good weather, giving them a d8 inspiration dice once per day.
+It also decreases it in bad weather, giving them -1 charisma.
   * **Lightweight**: Any cup of alcohol affects you like two.